Design#

 Discussion#

 Option 3 is the best in terms of precision and clarity, and the best for interoperability and re-usability of data and software.
-However, it does require some additional effort to specify the units and the type of, in this example, the temperature.
+However, it does require some additional effort to specify the units and the type of the object, in this example ThermodynamicTemperature.

 We argue that a syntax like option 1 is useful to support as for some scientists it would be a game changer (and stop them from using the MaMMoS software) if that functionality was not available.